RaeXp917/SmartSecurityCameraSystem/README.md

-Smart Security Camera System
+# Smart Security Camera System

+A Java-based intelligent security camera system with face recognition, body detection, and web-based monitoring capabilities.

-Disclaimer
+### ⚠️ Disclaimer

 This project is provided “as is” without any warranties of any kind, either express or implied.
 The authors and contributors are not responsible for any misuse, data loss, security breaches, or legal issues that may arise from the use of this system.

-By using this software, you agree that: - You are solely responsible for configuring and securing your own deployment.
+By using this software, you agree that:
+- You are solely responsible for configuring and securing your own deployment.
 - You are responsible for complying with all applicable privacy, surveillance, and data protection laws in your country.
 - The maintainers of this repository do not provide any guarantees regarding data safety, uptime, or suitability for production environments.

-A Java-based intelligent security camera system with face recognition, body detection, and web-based monitoring capabilities.

-Features
+## Features

--   Real-time Face Recognition: Identify known individuals using LBPH algorithm
+-   **Real-time Face Recognition**: Identify known individuals using LBPH algorithm
--   Body Detection: Detect human bodies in camera feeds
+-   **Body Detection**: Detect human bodies in camera feeds
--   Web Interface: Monitor your camera feeds from any device via a web interface browser
+-   **Web Interface**: Monitor your camera feeds from any device via a web browser
--   Video Recording: Automatic recording of security events
+-   **Video Recording**: Automatic recording of security events
--   User Management: Add/remove authorized users with role-based access
+-   **User Management**: Add/remove authorized users with role-based access
--   Height Profiling: Advanced biometric identification using height analysis
+-   **Height Profiling**: Advanced biometric identification using height analysis
--   Multi-camera Support: Webcam and IP camera support
+-   **Multi-camera Support**: Webcam and IP camera support
--   Database Logging: PostgreSQL-based event logging and user management
+-   **Database Logging**: PostgreSQL-based event logging and user management

-Technology Stack
+## Technology Stack

--   Backend: Java 21 + JavaFX + OpenCV
+-   **Backend**: Java 21 + JavaFX + OpenCV
--   Web Server: Ktor (Kotlin)
+-   **Web Server**: Ktor (Kotlin)
--   Database: PostgreSQL
+-   **Database**: PostgreSQL
--   Face Recognition: OpenCV LBPH
+-   **Face Recognition**: OpenCV LBPH
--   Build System: Gradle
+-   **Build System**: Gradle
--   Computer Vision: JavaCV + OpenCV
+-   **Computer Vision**: JavaCV + OpenCV

-Prerequisites
+## Prerequisites

 -   Java 21 or higher
 -   PostgreSQL database
 -   Webcam or IP camera
 -   Gradle 8.0+

-Quick Start
+## Quick Start

-1. Clone the Repository
+### 1. Clone the Repository

     git clone <your-repo-url>
     cd SmartSecurityCamera

-2. Set Up Database
+### 2. Set Up Database

 Create a PostgreSQL database and set environment variables:

-Windows (Command Prompt):
+**Windows (Command Prompt):**

     set DB_HOST=localhost
     set DB_PORT=5432